basmasalem21/basmasalem21/README.md

 ### 🧠 About Me

-I am an **AI Engineer** passionate about building end-to-end intelligent applications, ranging from RAG pipelines to multi-agent systems and interactive user interfaces.
-I specialize in Natural Language Processing (NLP), Large Language Models (LLMs), and semantic retrieval systems.
+I'm an **AI Engineer** who loves building end-to-end intelligent applications — from RAG pipelines to multi-agent systems and the interfaces that make them usable.
+My focus areas are Natural Language Processing (NLP), Large Language Models (LLMs), and semantic retrieval systems.

-* 🎓 **Bachelor of Computers and Information** — Tanta University, Egypt (2022–2026)
+- 🎓 **Bachelor of Computers and Information** — Tanta University, Egypt (2022–2026)
-* 🌍 Based in Egypt
+- 🌍 Based in Egypt
-* 💡 Actively working on Agentic workflows, RAG, and NLP architectures
+- 💡 Currently building with Agentic workflows, RAG, and NLP architectures
+- 📫 Reach me at **basmasalem2172004@gmail.com**

 ---